Post

 2. Push any commits to GitHub to trigger the Actions workflow.
 In the Actions tab of your repository, you should see the workflow Build and Deploy running.
 Once the build is complete and successful, the site will be deployed automatically.

-Manually Build and Deploy
+Manual Build and Deployment

 1